To those of you already using social media holidays in your social media marketing plan, we salute you!

 Giant company Amazon is known for offering some of the best Black Friday deals.

-The post you see above is their way to let their followers know that the deals have started.
+The post you see above is their way of letting their followers know that the deals have started.
+You can use it as a template.

 November 28: Cyber Monday #CyberMonday (Monday after Thanksgiving)

-We’re closing out November with Cyber Monday which comes the weekend after Black Friday.
+We’re closing out November with Cyber Monday, which follows the weekend after Black Friday.

 In one sentence, it’s all about a 24-hour shopping window with online discounts and some more great deals.